gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-contribute.rst

       app-admin/haskell-updater: bump up to 1.2.0.1 (ghc-7.2 support)

-If you don't like github for some reason you can send us patches as well.
+If you don't like github for some reason, you can send us patches as well.
 Just export them (or publish the tree somewhere else) and send them out to haskell@gentoo.org: